 Updated - March 19, 2021

-Experiences and research over the last several months have identified some animal species with varying susceptibility to infection with COVID-19.
-Mustelids, such as mink, appear most susceptible and infection can result in severe clinical symptoms and death, as evidenced by current outbreaks on mink farms in a number of countries including Canada The mink outbreaks have resulted in infection of at least two people, which is the only documented evidence of animal-to-human transmission of the virus.
+Experiences and research over the last year have identified some animal species with varying susceptibility to infection with COVID-19.
+Mustelids, such as mink, appear most susceptible and infection can result in severe clinical symptoms and death, as evidenced by outbreaks on mink farms in a number of countries including Canada The mink outbreaks have resulted in infection in several people, which is the only documented evidence of animal-to-human transmission of the virus.
 Felines, such as house cats and tigers, are also susceptible to infection; most seem to be asymptomatic although cases of comparatively mild clinical symptoms have been identified.
 The virus will transmit among feline populations but is not known to spread from cats to humans.
-Hamsters can also become infected, and the virus will spread amongst hamster populations.
-Infection in dogs has been documented less frequently, with confirmation of clinical disease in only one case to date and no evidence of spread between animals.
+Infection in dogs, while not as frequent as in cats, is not uncommon in households where at least one person has COVID-19 but there is no evidence of spread between animals.

-It is considered very unlikely that an animal would be a source of infection for humans.
-To date, all reports of animals becoming infected with SARS-CoV-2 are believed to be cases of human-to-animal transmission, usually from an infected owner to their pet dog or cat.
+Except in the situation involving mink, it is considered very unlikely that an animal would be a source of infection for humans.
+Most cases of reports of animals becoming infected with SARS-CoV-2 are believed to be cases of human-to-animal transmission, usually from an infected owner to their pet dog or cat.
 If any person has COVID-19 symptoms or is self-isolating due to contact with a COVID-19 case, they should follow similar recommendations around their animals, as they would around people in these circumstances:

 - Avoid close contact (petting, snuggling, being kissed or licked, sharing food) with their animals during their illness.